 The maximum number of Family Residential Units built shall conform to the minimum acreage required for each Unit in the District in which it is to be located;

 There shall be at least 40 feet between all Multi-Family Residential Structures within the parcel.

+Multi-Family Residential Units built under a provision of the Village Mixed Use Overlay District shall conform to the minimum acreage required in the District in which it is to be located, with an additional one (1) acre of land required for each unit over one (1) provided in the structure up to eight (8) units.
+The total number of Residential Units shall not twenty (20).

 SECTION 6 – OWNERSHIP OF MULTI-FAMILY RESIDENTIAL STRUCTURES: